 A buyer’s broker will ensure that research is done to properly ascertain what the best yacht is for that buyer’s lifestyle.

 “Much like in the real estate market, your representative will help determine the value and worth of the asset based on market conditions and the condition of the asset itself.”

 He or she will appraise the condition of the boat or yacht.
 They will also seek out all the vessel’s paperwork to determine the maintenance schedule and if any updates and upgrades were made to the yacht.

-The buyer’s representative will research all possibilities for the potential buyer, and will first ask questions about what the intentions are with the vessel.
+The broker representing the buyer will research all possibilities for the potential buyer, and will first ask questions about what the intentions are with the vessel: